 Appointment information

 We offer a range of appointment booking times.
-Appointments start at 8:30am and the last appointment time, for emergencies only, is 6:20pm.
+Appointments start at 8:30am and the last appointment time, for urgent calls only, is 6:20pm.

-There are no GP appointments between 12:30pm and 2:30pm as this is the time that doctors are out visiting patients and undertaking telephone consultations.
+Between 12:30pm and 2:30pm members of our clinical team are out visiting patients and undertaking telephone consultations.

-We also offer early morning appointments from 7:30am two days a week, Wednesdays and Thursdays.
+We also offer early morning appointments from 7:30am four days per week.

 Cancelling or changing an appointment